Texas Layoffs — May 2003

 Largest Layoffs

-The biggest impact was at Northrup Grumman Electro-Optical Systems at its Garland facility, reporting 2,341 affected workers.
+The most significant filing came from Northrup Grumman Electro-Optical Systems at its Garland facility, reporting 2,341 affected workers.
 Ameripol - Synpol - Port Neches followed with 245 workers.

 Trend & Outlook